AshFoster/whisky-legends/README.md

   ![My details page](assets/readme-images/profile.JPG)

-  - The 'my details' page contains a form that is used to store the user's personal and delivery details in order to potentially speed up the checkout process for future orders.
+  - The 'my details' page allows the user to store their personal and delivery details in order to potentially speed up the checkout process for future orders.
 These details are entered either on this page or from having 'save info' checked when submitting a previous order.
 The user can update any of these details by entering them into the form and clicking the 'update info' button.
   - There are also 'Update Email' and 'Update Password' links which take the user to pages where they can change the email address registered with their account, or change their current password.

   ![My orders page](assets/readme-images/orders.JPG)